TRNG-00002423/Jackson-Champion/Week1-Git-Python/Monday/git-branching.md

 2: list the files in the directory using '**ls**'.
 Only the README.md file is shown

 Q: **Where did test-plan.md and test-cases.md go?**.
 A: The test-plan.md and test-cases.md file are not appearing because they were created inside the feature/add-test-plan branch.
-The two new files will be seen in main once they are merged from the feature/add-test-plan branch.
+Changes from each branch are usually isolated from other branches until they are merged.
+Once a merge is made, main will have the two new files.